sonph/onehalf/README.md

 ### iTerm2
 1. Download color themes in the [iterm](./iterm) folder
 2. Import the color themes
   - _Either_ double click on the color scheme files to import
   - _Or_ open iTerm Preferences > Profiles > Colors > Color Presets > Import
 	and select the downloaded color theme files
 3. Select Preferences > Profiles > Colors > Color Presets > One Half Light (Dark)

+### OS X Terminal.app
+Download the files in the [terminal](./terminal) folder and double click on a color theme file.

 ## Contributing / Troubleshooting / Bug Reports